balakirevs/clicker/README.md

 npm start                     # start the desktop application (ionic serve) ionic serve -l                # To see the app rendered in all mobile platforms

-ionic platform add android
-ionic platform add ios
+ionic cordova platform add android ionic cordova platform add ios

 # Before emulating android device make sure you have created emulators based on platform 4.4.2 and API level 19.